Boston Sweepers: History

-The team played from 1962 to 1964 in Boston before moving to New Bedford, Massachusetts and becoming the New Bedford Sweepers.
+The team played from 1962 to 1964 in Boston before moving to New Bedford, Massachusetts, and becoming the New Bedford Sweepers.
 The New Bedford Sweepers folded after the 1966 season.
 The Sweepers won two championships in the ACFL, in 1964 and 1965.

 Coaches and players

 The offensive coach was Ed "Butch" Songin, and the defensive coach Rommie Loudd, both of whom were the head coaches of the team.
 Both coaches had played professional football with several teams, including the Boston Patriots of the American Football League which later changed its name to the New England Patriots.
 In 1966 Loudd became the first black assistant coach in the American Football League.

-Some of the players for the Sweepers were Quarterback Don Allard, Wide Receivers Rick Sapienza and Gary Farina and running back Dom Gentile who later went on to an NFL career with the Boston Patriots.
+Some of the players for the Sweepers were Quarterback Don Allard, Wide Receivers Rick Sapienza and Gary Farina and Running Back Dom Gentile from South Boston who later tried out with the Boston Patriots, but was passed over for the 1960 Heisman Trophy winner Joe Bellino from Navy.
 The place kicker was Booth Lusteg who later went on to an NFL career with the Buffalo Bills, Green Bay Packers and Miami Dolphins.